 Trustworthiness is an extremely important trait to look for in your virtual assistant.
 Part of their role might entail exposure to confidential information such as your passport if they’re booking your travel, or bank account details if they are purchasing things on your behalf.

 There are a few ways you can check a person’s integrity: firstly, ask for references from previous employers when vetting potential candidates.
 If you use a recruitment agency, your consultant should provide these to you.
 You’re also well within your rights to ask for a disclosure and barring service (DBS) check or an enhanced DBS check, if this will make you feel more secure in your choice.
 In addition to this, you can also ask the candidate to sign a non-disclosure agreement, which will mean they can’t share private information about you without penalty.

 An independent worker

-“How will I know that my VA is working efficiently if I can’t see them?” is a question that some employers may ask if they’ve never engaged virtual assistant services before.
+While many employers have now become comfortable with the idea that their employers are working efficiently while working from home, some employers may be hesitant to trust a VA to complete the work they’re given.
 Unfortunately, you can’t physically see your VA working which means it’s crucial to hire someone who can work independently.
 If you’re hiring an experienced VA, it’s most likely that they’ll be able to work unmonitored, as their reputation depends on their output.
 They will likely have a timesheet system in place and, if they don’t, just ask for it – it’s is an easy way for you to know exactly how long they have spent on specific tasks.
 If you’re still concerned, try to negotiate a trial period where you monitor their performance against predetermined and realistic expectations.